zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

 ### STEP 4.
 FUNGuilds Assignment
-We can also assign Fungi Funtional Guilds for each taxonomy using [FUNGuilds](https://github.com/UMNFuN/FUNGuild).
+We can also assign Fungi Functional Guilds for each taxonomy using [FUNGuilds](https://github.com/UMNFuN/FUNGuild).

 ```bash
 if [ ! -f $BASE.guilds.txt ]; then